Chinese people in Uganda: Trade

 The rapid expansions in trade relations begins in 2005 when Chinese investments in Uganda only included a hotel and restaurant.
 By 2010, China's investments shot up so much that it ranked second to the United Kingdom.

-The biggest Chinese employer in Uganda is Zhang Hao, a native of Shenyang, who arrived in 1999 and started an import business that grew to an enterprise encompassing a restaurant, bakery, firm selling flat-screen televisions and security company.

 However the increased trade and number of residents has caused a backlash.
 The influx of shopkeepers from China has caused consternation among Ugandans who compete in retail.
 In July 2011, Ugandan shopkeepers in Kampala ordered a work stoppage to protest against rising prices, an unstable exchange rate, and a flood of competition by Chinese and Indian traders.
 The organizers of the strike, the Kampala City Traders Association, named "aliens doing petty trade, especially the Chinese" as a source of concern.

 Other areas of trade include construction of buildings, fiber optics, and a road.
 Projects being built by the Chinese government include "a hospital in Kampala, an agricultural demonstration center, and a government office block building."

 Integration and community

-Chinese investors founded the China Enterprises Chamber of Commerce in Uganda in March 2009, a trade organization composed of over 30 firms.
+Chinese investors founded the China Enterprises Chamber of Commerce in Uganda in March 2009 a trade organization composed of over 30 firms.